 Dr Claudia Tobin works on the relationship between the visual and verbal arts in the early twentieth century.
 She worked with Professor Frances Spalding on the exhibition Virginia Woolf: Art, Life and Vision at the National Portrait Gallery (2014), and she has recently completed two papers on Vanessa Bell’s abstract painting, which were commissioned for publication as part of a Tate Gallery InFocus project.
 See her guest blog on this project on our Blog page.
 Claudia has taught English and History of Art at the University of Bristol, and recently devised a programme on Literature and Art at the Royal Drawing School.
 Claudia was a Post-doctoral Fellow at the Paul Mellon Centre for British Art, and in January 2017 she started as a Leverhulme Early Career Post-doctoral Fellow in Cambridge.
 Webpage here.

 Dr Nadine Tschacksch is an independent researcher who wrote her PhD at Trinity Hall, Cambridge.
 Her thesis explores early twentieth-century queer fiction and the British radical tradition, focusing on E. M. Forster, A. T. Fitzroy, Radclyffe Hall and Mary Renault.
 Her research interests range from political and social radicalism to the concepts of queerness and deviancy in genre and Modernist fiction.
-Her article ‘Sexual Identities and Patriotism in Wartime Britain: A Literary No Man’s Land’ appears in the journal English Literature in Transition, 1880-1920 in summer 2017.
+Her article ‘Sexual Identities and Patriotism in Wartime Britain: A Literary No Man’s Land’ is published in the journal English Literature in Transition, 1880-1920 in summer 2017 (http://muse.jhu.edu/article/657891).
 She reviews regularly for the academic journal Women: A Cultural Review.
-She is currently working on childhood and sexuality in British popular fiction of the early twentieth century.
+She is currently a Graduate Trainee in university administration in the Ambitious Futures programme at the University of Cambridge, and she is doing research on childhood and sexuality in British popular fiction of the early twentieth century.

 Dr Jennifer Wallace is Lecturer and Director of Studies in English at Peterhouse, Cambridge, where she teaches English literature 1700-1900 and Tragedy.
 Her books include Shelley and Greece, Digging the Dirt: The Archeological Imagination, The Cambridge Introduction to Tragedy, and The Oxford History of the Classical Reception in English Literature, 1790–1880 and a novel, Digging Up Milton.
 She is editing A Cultural History of Tragedy in the Modern Age and writing a book on Tragedy since 9/11.
 Website: here.